Close Menu

 Travel Requirements and Documentation

-Every visitor to Bhutan needs a visa, except for citizens of India, Bangladesh, and the Maldives.
-The good news is your tour operator handles the visa application for you, and it’s included in your tour package price.
-Your passport must be valid for at least six months from your arrival date, and you’ll need at least one blank page for the entry stamp.
+Every visitor needs a visa except citizens of India, Bangladesh, and the Maldives.
+Your tour operator handles the visa application included in your package price.
+Your passport must be valid for at least six months.

 Understanding Bhutan’s Tourism Policy